ENLIGHT Courses

 Learning outcomes

-After the course the students should be able to:
+After completing the course the participant should be able to:

-After the course the students should be able to:
+After completing the course the participant should be able to:

-After the course the students should be able to:
+After completing the course the participant should be able to:

 Programme